janishutz/libreevent/website/src/setup/installation.md

 # Installation
-Let's begin with setting up myevent!
-If you are not technically savvy or want somebody else to set it up for you, please contact me [here](https://api.janishutz.com/contact/setup?origin=myevent&campaign=installation-docs).
+Let's begin with setting up libreevent!
+If you are not technically savvy or want somebody else to set it up for you, please contact me [here](https://api.janishutz.com/contact/setup?origin=libreevent&campaign=installation-docs).
 If you want to set it up yourself, read on below!

 # Selecting a webhosting company
-Choosing the right hosting provider is not easy, especially since myevent requires node.js.
+Choosing the right hosting provider is not easy, especially since libreevent requires node.js.
 Therefore, we've listed a few really good options.
 This website here is hosted by asurahosting. *Note: I may receive a small commission when you buy webhosting using one of the links provided below.
 This won't affect the price you pay.* https://clients.asurahosting.com/aff.php?aff=1997 https://www.novatrend.ch/en/ https://www.hostinger.com/